Fractured Magic: Chapter Six

 “I thought your opening was beautiful.”

-“Maybe you should stop talking for a while, Gareth,” Roman suggested.
+“Maybe you should stop talking for a while,” Roman suggested.
+As they walked, Gareth had to rely on him more and more for balance.

-“Okay.”
-As they walked, Gareth had to rely on Roman more and more for balance.
-They hadn’t made it another block before he started complaining.
-“How far away are we?
+He managed to stay quiet for a while, but they hadn’t made it another full block before he asked, “How far away are we?
 My boots are getting dirty.”

-“Set foot.”
+“Set foot.
+I get it.”
 Gareth laughed.
-“I get it.
-So?
-How long to Kramer Street?”
+“How long to Kramer Street?”

 “It’s ten minutes from here, but at the rate we’re going, forty.”

 Gareth kicked a loose stone.
-To his credit, Roman managed to keep a straight face, even after looking over and seeing Gareth’s rather undignified pout.
+To his credit, Roman managed to keep a straight face, even after looking over and seeing Gareth’s undignified pout.
 He asked, “What brought you to Greysdale, anyway?
-It’s not the sort of place I’d expect to find an upstanding gentleman.”
+It’s not the sort of place I’d expect to find such an upstanding gentleman.”

 “Wasn’t intentional.
 I just don’t know the city, even after all my visits.”

 “Visits?
-You’re not from around here?”
+You’re not from here?”

 “You came to visit your sister,” Roman guessed.
 “For the conferences?”

-Gareth nodded, then paused to look in the window of a ladies’ hat shop.
+Gareth nodded, then paused to peer in the window of a ladies’ hat shop.
 He balked at how big some of them were.
 How did the ladies not fall over with those on their heads?
 When Roman stifled a laugh, Gareth realized he’d said it out loud.
 He covered his mouth with a hand.

 “A meeting?”
 Roman asked, watching Gareth out of the corner of his eye.
 Under different circumstances, Gareth might have noticed the sharp interest in the young man’s voice.
 “What kind of meeting?”